Larger mosaics on mesh.

 As far as possible divide up the mosaic in accordance with its design.
 In other words, try not to cut across the ‘grain’ of the mosaic.
 The resulting mosaic panels will inevitably be different sizes and odd shapes but regular-sized pieces are not what you are aiming for.
 Given that the tesserae are flowing horizontally in this Unswept Floor mosaic, the left to right cut was easy.
 In order to divide the mosaic up further I also needed to cut it from top to bottom so I tried to keep to the outer line of the fish and the glasses so that the breaks follow the same lines as the andamento.

 The mosaic I will use to illustrate the tutorial is a splash back with a fish theme which I recently made for a kitchen in Washington, DC.
 The main requirement was that the splashback should include an ocotopus based on the 3,500 year old Minoan vase (below) which is displayed in the Athens Archeological Museum.The mosaic measured 3.8 metres by .5 metres and was made in 25 pieces.
-This tutorial assumes that the mosaic you are making is larger than your work table and therefore needs to be cut into pieces before you begin work.
+This tutorial assumes that the mosaic you are making is larger than your working area and therefore needs to be cut into pieces before you begin work.

 First design your mosaic and make a template to the correct size.
 Then decide where the breaks will be and mark them onto your template.
 Make sure they are clearly visible as you will need them as guidelines once you’ve laid the cling film and mesh over the design (see Making a Mosaic on Mesh, Part I: http://helenmilesmosaics.org/mosaic-tutorials/making-a-mosaic-on-mesh/).